Gerhard Delling: Charge of aiding and abetting kidnapping

 Since the mid-2010s, Delling’s domestic partner, businesswoman Christina Block, has been involved in a prolonged custody dispute with her former husband, Stephan Hensel, the father of two of her four children.
-The children have been living with their father in Denmark.
+Three children have been living with their father in Denmark.

-According to the public prosecutor’s office, the dispute escalated on New Year’s Eve 2023/24, when the two children were taken from Denmark to Germany.
+According to the public prosecutor’s office, the dispute escalated on New Year’s Eve 2023/24, when the two youngest children were taken from Denmark to Germany.
 At least five men are alleged to have ambushed Hensel and the children in Gråsten, southern Denmark, near the German border, before assaulting Hensel and forcing the children into a car.
 Two days later, the children appeared at the Hamburg home of Block and Delling.
 Investigations suggest that Block and Delling had discussed the possibility of bringing the children back against the father’s will with a private security company as early as 2021.
 Prosecutors also accused the couple of planning a smear campaign against the father and his lawyer, portraying them as paedophiles.

 In April 2025, it was announced that the Hamburg public prosecutor’s office filed charges against both Block and Delling, in connection with the alleged abduction.